 The arts are an important and indispensable sector in both society and the global economy.
 From a social perspective, the arts are the collective memory of the community; through different art forms, events are recorded and recalled and ideas are communicated and preserved.
 The arts are therefore important because, they are one of the means through which the whole of society communicates and collectively experiences live.

 Further, from the economic perspective, the arts are, if properly harnessed, capable of spurring sustainable economic growth through increased production, trade and tourism.
-Tourism is one of Uganda’s biggest foreign exchange earner and is responsible for 7%.
+Tourism is one of Uganda’s biggest foreign exchange earners and is responsible for 7%.
 However, the bulk of this tourism is leisure/recreational tourism.

 In light of the COVID-19 pandemic, the tourism sector has been one of the hardest hit, with projections stating that Uganda would lose $1.6 Billion dollars.